ggeorgovassilis/spring-rest-invoker/README.md

 spring-rest-invoker
 ===================

-Spring invoker which maps remote REST services to local interfaces.
+Spring proxy that allows you to use remote JSON REST services as local java interfaces.
+It uses spring web annotations such as @RequestParam to know which remote URL to contact (and how) when you call a method on the proxied service interface.

 ## Using

-Make an interface, i.e:
+### 1. Make an interface, i.e:

 ```java
 public interface BookService {